Research and Professional Practice Part B (9814.2)

 This unit involves industry placement and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client or patient confidentiality must always be maintained, including for assessment items.
 The professional nature of this unit encourages participation at all learning activities (lectures, workshops etc. if scheduled – see section 3) for the best chance of successfully completing this unit.

-Contact with a relevant industry body may be necessary to obtain background information, for the research being undertaken and/or to gain experience in the industry.
+Contact with a relevant industry body may be necessary to gain experience in the industry.
 Therefore, it is important that each student attends all appointments and meetings with their chosen organisation so they fully understand and are in agreement with the organisation's supervisor as to the aim and scope of the research and/or placement responsibilities.
 This unit is also essential in assisting you with establishing a network in the industry and in identifying future employment opportunities.

 Students may be required to seek and source their own internship for the unit.
 Prior to commencing the internship, students must complete all pre-placement requirements as required by the university and their placement site/s.
 As a minimum, the pre-placement requirements will include a Working with Vulnerable People Check (WWVP), a certified copy of a National Police Check, and a current First Aid and CPR certification, which are all to be held for the duration of your placement.
 Students will be required to cover the costs associated with completing these requirements.
-In addition, during the course of this unit students enrolled in a Bachelor of Exercise Physiology and Rehabilitation (266JA) are required to complete the immunisation, tuberculosis (TB) screening, and NSW Health form that are required to undertake their fourth year of study.
-More information on the immunisations for these students are avaiable through the UC Placement Office.
+In addition, during the course of this unit students undertaking any form of clinical placements will be required to complete immunisations, tuberculosis (TB) screening, and provde proof of their COVID-19 vaccinations.
+More information on these requirements are available through the UC Placement Office.

-Students will be required to submit a learning agreement to inplace, keep a detailed log of activities using the Smartabase platform, and achieve competency based assessments as part of this unit.
+Students will be required to submit a placement learning agreement to inplace, keep a detailed log of activities using the Smartabase platform, and demonstrate competency in exercise assessment, prescription and delivery in accordance with the Exercise Science Practicum requirements.

 Before you commence any placement, students MUST have completed the following pre-placement requirements, and documentation must be uploaded to inplace: